 You know what’s more fun than watching snow falling through the night sky?
 Catching them on your tongue!
 Runde’s Room has recreated this in an adorable art project that represents a kid looking up with mouth wide open – and catching a snowflake on her tongue!

 Here is the perfect winter art project for your preschooler – a cardboard snow globe!
 Crafty Morning shows us how you can create a cute little snow globe craft and develop your child’s motor skills at the same time!
 Just basic craft supplies, and you’re done!

 Want to create art that looks like it was painted by a famous artist?
 Well then, this project from The Pinterested Parent is perfect for you!
 Check out the video which shows you the genius method of using a fold and print method to create beautiful winter reflections.

 When you think about it, snowmen are kind of easy to draw.
-You justeed a few circles on top of each other then a carrot nose and eyes.
+You just need a few circles on top of each other than a carrot nose and eyes.
 But how does the same snowman look from ana aerial view?
-Tiny Art Room has th an art project about perspective that’s really interesting!
+Tiny Art Room has an art project about a perspective that’s really interesting!

 We love trying out different techniques of painting, which is why we love this particular project from Hello Wonderful so much!
 The background has a cool blizzard look because of salt, and the squeegee creates some really pretty winter trees!

 9. Mitten Art

 No, we aren’t going to be painting mittens – we are talking about a cute and colorful art project from Klassen Klunst.
 The mittens are basically a tissue paper collage while the actual art happens in the background.
 But the end result is just so eye-catching!